 14. Moraine Lake, Canada

 Elevated at 6,183 feet, Moraine Lake is a glacial lake located in the valley of the Ten Peaks in Banff National Park.
 This lake is one of the most photographed and visited sites in Canada with tourists enjoying nature trails, fishing, canoeing, and even skiing near the lake.
 The lake covers a surface area of 120 acres and the deepest point is 46 feet.
 One of the wonders of the lake is that, when full, the rocks on the floor refract a shade of turquoise to the surface making it amazingly beautiful.
-Here, wildlife includes squirrels, chipmunks, pikas, marmots, and bears.
+Local wildlife species include squirrels, chipmunks, pikas, marmots, and bears.

 13. Chefchaouen, Morocco